 Brianna Wiest: The Mountain Is You

-On a rainy Tuesday afternoon, I was browsing in my favorite bookstore in Mitte, Berlin, and was just in my usual existential Where to next I ran my nails through my hair.
-That's when Brianna Wiest's book fell into my hands, the You are the mountain.
-As a mountain climber and volcano hiker, the title immediately hit the mark.
+On a rainy Tuesday afternoon, I was browsing through my favorite bookstore in Mitte, Berlin, running my usual existential where to next circles in my head.
+That was when I stumbled upon Brianna Wiest’s book, The Mountain Is You.
+As a mountaineer and volcano trekker, the title hit me instantly.

-For me, language learning isn't about rote memorization, but about consuming content placed in context.
-My trick is simple: I look for books that are intellectually stimulating, then I read them in parallel in the target language and in English or Hungarian.
-Vocabulary development is most effective when the topic emotionally draws you in.
-The English original (The Mountain Is Youand the parallel spinning of the Hungarian translation gives a kind of stereo vision.
+For me, language learning isn't about cramming; it's about consuming content in context.
+My trick is simple: I look for books that are intellectually stimulating, then I read them in tandem—the language I'm learning alongside the English or Hungarian version.
+Vocabulary building is most effective when the topic hooks you emotionally.
+Flipping through the English original (The Mountain Is You) and the Hungarian translation at the same time gives me a kind of stereo vision.

 The price of growth is the comfort of our old selves.